Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Robotics on tour! & CBS Workshops.md

 **Challenges that can be done with robots in a relatively short time period.
 Robotics workshops run during CBS.** - Learn to programme LEGO Mindstorms and learn about IF statements and LOOPs.

-Last initially checked on 2022-02-09 by Joshan Parmar (jp862@cam.ac.uk) and double-checked on 2022-02-09 by Margaret Johncock (mllyj2@cam.ac.uk)
+Last initially checked on 2023-01-21 by Asmita Niyogi (an637@cam.ac.uk) and double-checked on 2022-02-09 by Margaret Johncock (mllyj2@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->